WalletWasabi/WalletWasabi/WalletWasabi.Documentation/Guides/WasabiCodingGuidelines.md

 ## Detecting the change of a Property

-You can put the following into the contructor of the ViewModel.
-MyProperty should use __this.RaiseAndSetIfChanged__ to notify the change.
-If you're a VM and you e.g. WhenAnyValue against your own property, there's [no need to clean that up because](https://reactiveui.net/docs/guidelines/framework/dispose-your-subscriptions) that is manifested as the VM having a reference to itself.
+You can put the following into the constructor of the ViewModel. `MyProperty` should use `this.RaiseAndSetIfChanged()` to notify the change.
+If you're a VM and you e.g. `WhenAnyValue` against your own property, there's [no need to clean that up because](https://reactiveui.net/docs/guidelines/framework/dispose-your-subscriptions) that is manifested as the VM having a reference to itself.

 ```c#
 	this.WhenAnyValue(x => x.MyProperty)